nipype/pydra-tutorial/notebooks/2_intro_functiontask.md

 +++

 ## Customizing output names
-Note, that "out" is the default name for the task output, but you can always customize it by using *python* function annotation.
+Note, that `out` from `result.output.out` is the default name for the task output, but you can always customize it by using *python* function annotation.

 ```{code-cell} ipython3
 import typing as ty